AbdwGTK/AbdwGTK/README.md

 ### About me

 - 🔭 Senior Frontend Developer and Team Lead @Cuneicode

-- 👯 I’m looking to collaborate on cloud native security, IaC, threat modeling and everything in between
+- I’m currently working with React and React Native and Typescript
+- I like to work on all kind of things and trying new technologies
 - ⚡ Fun fact: I like travelling and exploring!
-- I’m currently working with React and React Native and Typescript
 - :earth_africa: Based in Baghdad

 ## Streak Stats